001grindpa/DPA/README.md

 Optional wallet connection to store your streaks permanently on-chain.

 ## Overall
-Whether you're working on your health, mindset, productivity, or general well0being, DPA makes it easy to stay intentional and accountable; one day at a time.
+Whether you're working on your health, mindset, productivity, or general well being, DPA makes it easy to stay intentional and accountable; one day at a time.

 # Dev aid
 ## clone the repo